 - New King James Version

-Their are many other great translations.
-But I would caution using the Message or Passion translations for studying as they paraphrase scripture so that it relates more to our common modern day language.
+There are many other great translations.
+But I would caution using the Message or Passion translations for studying as they paraphrase scripture so that it relates more to our common modern-day language.

 Study Bibles I Recommend